backstage/backstage/plugins/home/api-report.md

 import { RendererProps as RendererProps_2 } from '@backstage/plugin-home-react';
 import { RouteRef } from '@backstage/core-plugin-api';

-// Warning: (tsdoc-at-sign-in-word) The "@" character looks like part of a TSDoc tag; use a backslash to escape it
-//
 // @public @deprecated (undocumented) export type CardConfig = CardConfig_2;

-// Warning: (tsdoc-at-sign-in-word) The "@" character looks like part of a TSDoc tag; use a backslash to escape it
-//
 // @public @deprecated (undocumented) export type CardExtensionProps<T> = CardExtensionProps_2<T>;

-// Warning: (tsdoc-at-sign-in-word) The "@" character looks like part of a TSDoc tag; use a backslash to escape it
-//
 // @public @deprecated (undocumented) export type CardLayout = CardLayout_2;

-// Warning: (tsdoc-at-sign-in-word) The "@" character looks like part of a TSDoc tag; use a backslash to escape it
-//
 // @public @deprecated (undocumented) export type CardSettings = CardSettings_2;